 Who, or what, was "American Imperial maser site 6"?

 Well, the message had a short text attachment at the beginning.
 Maybe that would clear it up.
 He tapped it, and the first sentence sent a jolt down his spine:

 "S, this is A and L. We've snuck this message into a comm maser's transmit queue.
 Hopefully no one but you gets this.
-The video attachment is what the Human-Centauri craft broadcast yesterday.
+The audio attachment is what the Human-Centauri craft broadcast yesterday.
 You may have heard about it.
-The jackboots don't want anyone to see it.
+The jackboots don't want anyone to hear it.
 They even shot down the message missile that was carrying it, to keep it from getting to Sol.
 Can you forward it to Sol, through the hyper hole?"

 Simon took a couple of deep breaths.
 Anya and Lev?
 Ho boy.
 What did they have to go through to get a banned message to him?

 In any event, he'd heard about the intruder's transmission — the official warnings about it would have been pretty hard to miss — but he hadn't actually heard it.
 He blanked the text from his display in case a crew member clambered up into his cabin unannounced, then relaxed back into his usual slouch and played the audio attachment into his earphones.